2023 Solar Incentives Guide for Coshocton, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+When thinking about solar incentives, you likely think of federal incentives first.
+One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a given percentage of the cost of your solar system.

-To understand exactly how much the ITC could save you, talk to your local Coshocton solar panel installation expert.
+To best understand how the ITC will apply to you, speak to your local Coshocton solar panel installation expert and request more information.

 State & Local Solar Incentives